John R. Patrick

 John Russell Patrick (born August 5, 1945) is a business executive and author in the information technology industry.
 During his tenure as a vice president at IBM, he helped launch the IBM ThinkPad and the OS/2 operating system and was later an influential force behind IBM’s early adoption of the Internet and World Wide Web.

-Education and background
+Early life and education

 Patrick was born in Salem, New Jersey, the son of Robert V. Patrick and Virginia Russell.
 He earned a Bachelor of Science degree in electrical engineering from Lehigh University in 1967, a Master of Science in management science from the University of South Florida in 1971, and a Bachelor of Laws from LaSalle Extension University in 1973.
 He served in the United States Army from 1969 to 1971.

 He earned a doctor of health administration degree at the University of Phoenix in March 2014.